 What is the most striking detail of your solution?
 GNSS RTK/Safencing

 This is the first GNSS-RTK solution that guarantees the machine will remain in its working area.
 Agreenculture does not make retrofit kits for private individuals, but rather is designed to be integrated alongside the design of the machine.
-The aim is to integrate the necessary safety components to ensure that the machine operates completely autonomously without local human supervision.
+The aim is to integrate the necessary safety components to ensure that the machine operates completely autonomously without local human supervision or in close collaboration with the tractor manufacturer.

-How does the tractor with your autonomous retrofit kit navigate and plan its work and paths?
+How does the tractor with your autonomous kit navigate and plan its work and paths?

-The user can then generate his mission by showing the machine used and the tool attached or towed.
+The user can then generate his mission by choosing on the AGC-cloud the machine used and the tool attached or towed.
 The mission is then simulated and validated before being sent to the machine’s AGCbox.
 A radio remote control allows the machine to be moved in manual mode and to switch to autonomous mode in complete safety.
 The machine can then be launched with the mission management application.

 The machine then follows the mission orders from one row to the next.
 It can calculate its own U-turns according to the space it has to turn, its tool and the Safencing constraints.
-The turns are adjusted in real time by the machine.
+The turns and the navigation between rows are adjusted real-time by the machine itself.

 How are implements operated and controlled by your system?